advanced-cropper/vue-advanced-cropper/example/docs/introduction/getting-started.md

 # Getting started

 ## Package installation
-To use the package you should install it with `npm` or `yarn`
+To use the library you should install it with `npm` or `yarn`
 ::: tip Notice!
-If you need to install Vue 3 version, install  `vue-advanced-cropper@next` instead
+To install the Vue 3 version, use  `npm install -S vue-advanced-cropper@next` instead
 :::
 ```bash
 npm install -S vue-advanced-cropper